BendingSpoons/katana-swift/README.md

 ### defining the UI

-Katana is inspired by [React](https://facebook.github.io/react/), you declaratively define your UI components called `NodesDescriptions`.
+In Katana you declaratively define your UI components called `NodesDescriptions`.
 Each `NodeDescription` will describe itself in terms of its internal `state` , the inputs coming from outside, called the `props` and the UIKit component this NodeDescription will be rendered as, the `NativeView`.

 ```swift
 struct ToDoScreen: NodeDescription {